 - NAS Faculty or student organizations supported by NAS or an NAS advisor are encouraged to request funds to bring speakers to UWGB.
 Up to $1000.00 are allocated to the NAS Symposium each semester.
 Faculty or student organizations should first talk to the NAS Seminar series organizer to determine whether their program will fit the dates and goals of the seminar series.
 If the anticipated seminar does not fit into the NAS series then a request for funds can be submitted to the Heirloom committee.
 Requests by student organizations must be approved by their NAS faculty advisor.
 The request should include the following information:

 - Narrative that describes why the speaker will benefit the NAS and UWGB community and explain why this speaker cannot participate in the NAS seminar series.

 - Detailed budget including travel, housing, meals, and honorarium.

 Undergraduate students with a major in NAS and graduate students in ES&P with an NAS sponsor are encouraged to apply for travel money to attend meetings and give presentations at conferences and workshops.
 Students are allowed to request up to $500.00 per year.
 Although students can request funds regardless of their participation, those presenting posters and papers will be given priority.
-Students may make requests to attend multiple meetings in the same year within reason.
+Students may make requests to attend multiple meetings in the same year within reason as long as they do not exceed $500.
 Mileage will not be reimbursed for local meetings.
-Students are encouraged to apply anytime before the travel date.
-Students should request a short letter of support from their NAS a sponsor to be emailed to firstname.lastname@example.org.
-Students should submit a grant proposal of no more than two pages to email@example.com.
+Students are encouraged to apply at least 30 days before the travel date.
+Students should request a short letter of support from their NAS a sponsor to be emailed to email@example.com.
+Students should submit a grant proposal of no more than two pages to firstname.lastname@example.org.
 The request must include the following information:

 - Name and Major